| Stephen McCamant|

 We've promulgated a technical report from my project with Qiuchen Yan on Conservative Signed/Unsigned Type Inference for Binaries using Minimum Cut.

-Since the fall of 2012 I'm an assistant professor here at the University of Minnesota.
+Since the fall of 2012 I've been on the faculty here at the University of Minnesota.
 For the 2008-2012 academic years I was a postdoc and project scientist at the University of California, Berkeley.

 I got my M.S. and Ph.D. at MIT, working with Michael Ernst (now at the University of Washington) and the Program Analysis Group.
 During this time I also spent the summer of 2005 at Microsoft Research in Redmond, working with Trishul Chilimbi on using dynamically-collected points-to sets to improve the efficiency of software model checking.